 your area?
 Please use the form under Submit a Report to provide your assessment of

 how dry or wet conditions are, to check off which if any impacts of drought you have

 We collected observations via Drought Impact Reporter User Reports through 2018.

 You can get to these archived reports through the Drought Impact Reporter map or

 Here is an example of a user report with impact information:

-Other reports contain valuable information that may indicate that an impact will
+Other reports contain valuable information that may indicate that an impact could occur soon.

-that doesn’t meet our definition of an impact, because the impact hasn’t
+didn’t meet our definition of an impact, because the impact hadn’t occurred yet:

 The Community Collaborative Rain, Hail and Snow network